 Kosovo Travel Information

-At present Kosovo still adheres to Serbian customs regulations, which state that visitors may import the following goods duty-free: 200 cigarettes/50 cigars/250g of tobacco, one litre of wine and one litre of spirits, 250ml of eau de toilette and a reasonable amount of perfume, one video and two still cameras, one pair of binoculars, camping equipment, one bicycle and one musical instrument.
+Visitors may import the following goods duty free: 200 cigarettes, 50 cigars or 250g of tobacco.
+Two litres of wine and one litre of spirits are permitted, as is 250ml of eau de toilette and a reasonable amount of perfume.
 Weapons and ammunition are prohibited.

 Become our Kosovo Travel Expert

 We are looking for contributors for our Kosovo travel guide.
 If you are a local, a regular traveller to Kosovo or a travel professional with time to contribute and answer occasional forum questions, please contact us.